Bangkok

 1

-for the temples, history and the riverside
+for the great temples, and for seeing them before the crowds

 Where to stay in this area